Provincial Travel Requirements

 The Government of Canada has implemented mandatory domestic and international travel measures to mitigate the risk of spreading COVID-19.

-Several mandatory measures include COVID-19 testing for international travellers, isolating for 14 days upon arrival in Canada, and wearing a mask on board flights to/from and within Canada.
+Several mandatory measures include COVID-19 testing for international travellers and wearing a mask on board flights to/from and within Canada.

 For more information on federal travel requirements, please visit the Government of Canada page on COVID-19: Travel, testing, quarantine and borders.

 Fully vaccinated travellers coming into Canada directly from an International destination will be required to undergo COVID-19 testing upon arrival at Halifax Stanfield.

 What you need to do before you arrive at the airport: